-Wires routed through holes in sheet metal or castings must be protected by a grommet whether or not conduit is used (see figure below).
+• Protect wires routed through holes in sheet metal or castings with a grommet whether or not conduit is used (see figure below).

-• Wires should be routed to avoid metal edges, screws, trim fasteners and abrasive surfaces.
-When such routing is not possible, protective devices (shields, caps, etc.) must be used to protect the wires.
-Metal edges should be covered with a protective shield and the wiring fastened within three inches on each side of the edge (see figure below).
+Route wires to avoid metal edges, screws, trim fasteners and abrasive surfaces.
+When such routing is not possible, use protective devices (shields, caps, etc.) to protect the wires.
+Cover metal edges with a protective shield and fasten the wiring within 3 inches on each side of the edge (see figure below).

-- Wires must be routed to provide at least three inches of clearance to moving parts in their extreme movement location, unless positively fastened and protected by a conduit. - Wire routing without conduit should be avoided in areas where temperatures exceed 82°C (180°F).
-Minimum clearance of six inches should be maintained from exhaust system components.
+- Route wires to provide at least 3 inches of clearance to moving parts in their extreme movement location, unless positively fastened and protected by a conduit. - Avoid wire routing without conduit in areas where temperatures exceed 82°C (180°F).
+Minimum clearance of 6 inches should be maintained from exhaust system components.
 Heat insulation and heat shields must be used on the wires routed in high temperature areas. - Make certain that all underhood or underbody wiring is cross-linked polyethylene high temperature insulation wire 135°C (275°F) (minimum rating) consistent with SAE specification J1128 Type SXL wire.
 Normal PVC wire must not be used in underhood or underbody applications. - Make sure all ground locations are readily accessible for installation, service and verification. - Do not place ground attachments in high-splash areas. - Do not route underbody wiring over the exhaust system. - Underhood/underbody wiring must be routed in conduit for protection.
 Minimum conduit rating is 177°C (350°F).